 Walk through a replica of Willi Huber’s hut.
 Willi spent a winter monitoring snow fall high on Mt Hutt in order to ascertain whether a commercial ski field was viable.

 Also, included in the collection, ski fashions through the ages and educational audio visual on alpine safety.

 The oldest skis were found in bogs in Sweden and Finland dating back 4000-5000 years, we haven’t got anything quite as old, but what we do have represents a fair amount of NZ ski history which dates back to the first successful rope tows that starting operating in winter 1946 on Mt Ruapehu, Mt Taranaki, and Coronet Peak.
 Although there are local stories of the Jessep boys, Bob and Bruce strapping on skis as early as 1930, “In the early days of skiing in NZ you had to walk up the slope before you could ski down!”

-If you are interested in researching ski history in New Zealand or would like to contribute something to the collection, please contact the Methven Heritage Centre on 03 302 8955.
+If you are interested in researching ski history in New Zealand or would like to contribute something to the collection, please contact the Mt Hutt Memorial Hall on 03 302 8955.

 Weekdays: 9:00am – 5:00pm

 The New Zealand Memorabilia is located within the Methven Heritage Centre, a modern, purpose built facility which is also home to the NZ Alpine & Agriculture Encounter, Mt Hutt Function Centre, Hall of Memories, Methven Art Gallery, Methven i-SITE Visitor Centre, Mt Hutt Snow Centre, Methven Travel, and community meeting rooms.

 160 Main Street